I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_reclaimresources.md

 The driver sets each Boolean value to <b>TRUE</b> if the corresponding resource was discarded, or to <b>FALSE</b> if not.

 If <b>pDiscarded</b> is <b>NULL</b>, the driver can ignore it.

-`pResources`

-[in] A pointer to an array of handles to the resources that are to be reclaimed.

 `Resources`